josefha/9MenMorris/Game/README.md

 Requires python 3.7

-Run Main.py and follow the instructions, forfeit by inputting "f" while playing and quit by inputting "q" while playing.
+Run Main.py in /Game and follow the instructions, forfeit by inputting "f" while playing and quit by inputting "q" while playing.